AirJohnson3/ds_glassdoor_project/README.md

 8. Added column for description length**

 ## EDA
-As an aspiring Data Scientist, technical skills represented an important part of this project.
+As an aspiring Data Scientist, technical skills represented an important aspect of this project for me to understand the typical job requirements.
 The following four skills are the most requested skills pulled from the job description of each post:

 1. Python